RotativaHQ/RotativaHQ.WP/README.txt

 Rotativa WP plugin enables you to convert HTML to PDF in the cloud in a extremely easy and fast way.
 Main features:
 1. Easy to Use - Convert HTML or URL to PDF with a click of a button.
-2. Works Everywhere - Create PDF from five endpoints in four continents: Europe, US East, US West, Southeast Asia, Australia East.
+2. Works Everywhere – Create PDF from three endpoints in Europe, US, Australia.
 3. Made for Cloud - Our systems are based on Microsft Azure.
 Optimized for Azure Web Apps (Websites).
 4. Always On - Our infrastructure complies with Azure SLA requirements to achieve at least 99.95% availability.
 5. Best Performance - A dedicated communication protocol and smart leverage on the best Azure resources yield top performance in creating PDF files.
 Most PDFs are served in under 1 second.